Kristina01111000/Drws_site/README.md

 	- Switch all menus
 	- Check on the other sites to make sure they are correct
 	- Brainstorm potential other names
-- Remove the 30 day challenge from freebies menu?

 When i get the newest version of the book